Vermintide-Mod-Framework/Grasmann-Mods/healthbars/readme.txt

 show healthbars for damaged enemies.

 Changelog
-2.0.0 - Updated for use with vt2
+2.0.1 - Fix to prevent crash with incorrect load order 2.0.0 - Updated for use with vt2
 1.3.0 - Updated for latest vmf
 1.2.0 - Port to official bundle format